kul-group/Kulkarni-Group-Handbook-v2/Running_Jobs.md

 *MPI errors/SLURM errors/VASP errors with CI-NEB*

 Climbing image NEB in VASP with ASE currently has a bug that requires a CONTCAR and OUTCAR in the same directory as the calculation.
-It does not matter what the CONTCAR and OUTCAR are for, but calcs will fail with them.
+The CONTCAR and OUTCAR should be for similar structures (just copy over from opt_is or opt_fs), but calcs will fail with them.
 Another possibility is that the number of nodes you request on the cluster is not an even divisor of the number of images.

 *My reaction-energy diagram has multiple peaks.*